 service httpd start

-- Follow the instruction on screen, Actually, you can have Y for all.
+- Follow the instruction on the screen.
+Actually, you can have Y for all.

 - Restart MySQL service